Self-contained two-layer shallow water theory of strong internal bores: Bores trailing gravity currents

 \section{Bores trailing gravity currents}

+In the previous section, we showed that bores which propagate into the quiescent downstream state can be described using the SW jump conditions (\ref{eq:jmp1},\ref{eq:jmp2}).
+These conditions can be applied also to more complex jump configurations as it is demonstrated in this section for bores which can form on the top of gravity currents.
+The presence of such bores can make the front of gravity current shallower than the far upstream state.
+This may explain why experimentally observed propagation velocities of shallow gravity currents are lower than the theoretical predictions based on the upstream height.

-Now, let us return to the gravity currents and consider possible upstream states which they can be connected to.
-Instead of the quiescent fluid layer shown in figure \ref{fig:sktch2}, the front state is assumed to be a gravity current with the interface height $\eta_{0}$ and the shear velocity $\vartheta_{+}=\vartheta_{0}(\eta)$ defined by (\ref{eq:vgc}).
-As before, upstream state with unknown interface height $\eta_{-}=\eta_{1}$ and shear velocity $\vartheta_{-}=\vartheta_{1}$ needs to be found by solving (\ref{eq:jmp1}).
-This can be done analytically using the computer algebra software Mathematica \citep{Wolfram2003}, which for $\alpha=0$ yields
+Now, instead of the quiescent fluid layer shown in Fig. \ref{fig:sktch2}, the downstream state is assumed to be a gravity current with the interface height $\eta_{0}$ and the shear velocity $\vartheta_{+}=\vartheta_{0}(\eta_{0})$ which is defined by Eq. (\ref{eq:vgc}) with $\eta_{0}$ substituted for $\eta$.
+As before, the upstream height $\eta_{-}=\eta_{1}$ and the associated shear velocity $\vartheta_{-}=\vartheta_{1}$ need to be found by solving Eqs. (\ref{eq:jmp1}, \ref{eq:jmp2}).
+For $\alpha=0,$ using the computer algebra software Mathematica \citep{Wolfram2003}, we obtain: